fredchristianson/javascript-game-engine/README.md

 This project is not

 1. A web site
-2. A JavaScript server
+2. A JavaScript/NodeJS server
 3. An example of development project processes and tools.

-A majority of the functionality should be available by loading the .HTML files in a browser.
-Some browser functionality is not available in the file:// domain so a simple static file server will be created for full capabilities (e.g. indexedDB, webRTC)

 I plan to focus as much as possible on architecture and implementation to allow beginners to focus on those.
 They can see examples of processes and tools in other places.

-I am very opinionated on architecture but open to a wide variety of things like style and naming conventions.
+I am very opinionated on architecture but open to a wide variety of things like project organization, style and naming conventions.

 Depending on the opinions of other collaborators, we may keep things flexible.
 Or we can add processes, tools, and styles.
 I am not against anything, just want to make it as simple as possible for anyone wishing to participate.